Provence: Fraxinet and the Counts of Provence (9th–13th centuries)

-The Bosonids (879–1112) were the descendants of the first king of Provence, Boson.
-His son, Louis the Blind (890–928), lost his sight trying to win the throne of Italy, after which his cousin, Hugh of Italy (died 947), became the duke of Provence and the count of Vienne.
-Hugh moved the capital of Provence from Vienne to Arles and made Provence a fief of Rudolph II of Burgundy.
+The Bosonids (879–1112), descendants of Boson, the first king of Provence, held the county in the early medieval period.
+His son, Louis the Blind (r.
+890–928), lost his sight during his attempt to claim the Italian throne.
+He was succeeded in influence by his cousin Hugh of Italy (d.
+947), who became duke of Provence and count of Vienne.
+Hugh transferred the capital from Vienne to Arles and recognised the overlordship of Rudolph II of Burgundy, making Provence a fief of Burgundy.